skypilot-org/skypilot/docs/source/reference/yaml-spec.rst

       # Custom image id (optional, advanced).
 The image id used to boot the
       # instances.
 Only supported for AWS and GCP.
 If not specified, SkyPilot
       # will use the default debian-based image suitable for machine learning tasks.
+      # NOTE: If your image is larger than the default disk size (256 GB), you must also
+      # set the disk_size to be larger than the image size.
       #
       # AWS
       # To find AWS AMI ids: https://leaherb.com/how-to-find-an-aws-marketplace-ami-image-id